Sidney Poitier as Homer Smith, helpful handyman

 Less of a match—but also considerably less expensive—is the “7 Leaf” pattern polyester camp shirt by ELETOP, available on Amazon.

-In Lilies of the Field, Poitier lets the shirt garner all the sartorial attention and keeps the rest of his outfit subdued with a pair of dark—possibly black or dark brown—trousers, dark loafers, and dark socks.
+In Lilies of the Field, Poitier lets the shirt garner all the sartorial attention and keeps the rest of his outfit subdued with a pair of dark—possibly black or dark brown—trousers, dark slip-on shoes, and dark socks.

-These may be the same beltless flat front trousers and cap-toe side-gusset slip-on shoes that Homer had worn earlier with his three-button sport jacket and tie when driving the sisters to mass before breakfast.
+These may be the same beltless flat front trousers and side-gusset ankle boots (similar to a shorter pair of traditional Chelsea boots) that Homer had worn earlier with his three-button sport jacket and tie when driving the sisters to mass before breakfast.